madslug17/AgeofAshes/Session_Notes.md

 ## Hellknight Citadel Interior

 Gus gives me a large cigar and I cough while inhaling it.
 We leave Calmont manacled with the Bramblebashers.
-We go back into the courtyard, disturb the water and a growledon comes out.
+We go back into the courtyard, disturb the water and a Grauladon comes out.
 COMBAT!

-Fable slices the head of the Growledon off to end the combat.
+Fable slices the head of the Grauladon off to end the combat.

 I can harvest **meat** from this bad boy.
-Gus gets some Growledon hide and I get 5 rations.
+Gus gets some Grauladon hide and I get 5 rations.

 We get our malignity of goblins and start to head out when we spy an opened door...
 Gus puts a bench in front of it and we leave for Breachill.